 Cost of Attendance in Australia

-On the other hand, the cost of living depends on the factors such as accommodation, commuting options, food, etc. Students can plan for short-term accommodations to minimize their living expenses.
+On the other hand, the cost of living depends on factors such as accommodation, commuting options, food, etc. Students can plan for short-term accommodations to minimise their living expenses.

 Living Expenses